RetroAchievements/api-js/README.md

 ## Features

-✅ &nbsp;Modular by design, supports tree-shaking.
+✅ &nbsp;Modular by design and supports tree-shaking.
 ✅ &nbsp;Officially-supported, aligns 1:1 with the RAWeb API.
 ✅ &nbsp;Backwards-compatible, easy migration path to API v2.
-✅ &nbsp;Supports Node environments (14 and above).
+✅ &nbsp;Supports Node environments (16 and above).
 ✅ &nbsp;Ships with TypeScript support and types.
 ✅ &nbsp;Correctly maps types and properties from RAWeb PHP calls.
 ✅ &nbsp;Small, <3Kb.